Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Fermat Application Tokens

+End Users requires to different types of tokens to use Fermat:

+**d-fermats tokens [DFT]** : Are required to pay micro use licenses to component developers.
+**b-fermats tokens [BFT]** : Are required to pay Fermat Miners for bandwidth.

+The Fermat Foundation issues _d-fermats_ to incentivice the development of Fermat Intraestructure and Fermat APPs according to a road map and master plan.
+End Users must aquire these tokens from developers and holders in order to run Fermat APPs that require the payment of micro use licenses.

-Fermat generates its tokens, the _fermats_, with a predetermined algorithm that cannot be changed, and those tokens are necessary for Fermat to function.
-Fermat miners are rewarded with _fermats_ for their contributions in running the Fermat network.
+The Fermat Protocol issues _b-fermats_, with a predetermined algorithm that cannot be changed, and those tokens are necessary for The Fermat Network to function.
+Fermat miners are rewarded with _b-fermats_ for their contributions in running the Fermat network.
+End Users must aquire these tokens from miners and holders in order to pay for bandwith on the Fermat Network.

 These application tokens are native to the Fermat system and are necessary to access to the application.
-Contribution of value from miners are rewarded in the application’s tokens as well as developers which are rewarded with tokens for the plug-ins they build for the system.
-Fermat's blockchain only records the issuing of new fermats and outsources the transaction processing from the bitcoin network.
-In this sense Fermat is a type II Dapp.[2]
+Contribution of value from miners are rewarded in the application’s tokens called _b-fermats_ as well as developers which are rewarded with tokens called _d-fermats_ for the components they build for the system.
+Fermat's blockchain only records the issuing of new _b-fermats_ and outsources the transaction processing from the bitcoin network.
+In this sense Fermat is a type II Dapp.[2].
+Developer tokens _d-fermats_ are issued by the Fermat Foundations as digital assets.

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/MediaKit/Tokens/Fermat%20App%20Token/PerspView/HQ_1920x1080.jpg "Fermat Application Token")

 ### Token Records

-Fermat's tokens data and records are cryptographically stored in a public, decentralized blockchain in order to avoid any central points of failure.
+Fermat's bandwith tokens (_b-fermats_) issuing data and records are cryptographically stored in a public, decentralized blockchain in order to avoid any central points of failure.
 This blockchain is stored at Fermat Nodes.

+Fermat's developer tokens (_d-fermats_) issuing data and records are cryptographically stored in a public, decentralized blockchain in order to avoid any central points of failure.
+This blockchain is stored at a Device Private Network owend by the Fermat Foundation.

 ### Token Generation & Distribution